-- Once registration is complete, the course registrar will send the first two lessons, welcome letter, receipt (if applicable), registration letter, procedures regarding technique study courses, library information, and a listing of available stores to purchase supplies.
+- Once registration is complete, the course registrar will send the first two lessons, a welcome letter, a receipt (if applicable), a registration letter, procedures regarding technique study courses, library information, and a listing of available stores to purchase supplies.

 - Once Lesson 1 is completed, mail your work to the counsellor for an assessment.
 An alternative method of submission can be discussed with the counsellor.
 While the counsellor is assessing the first lesson, start work on Lesson 2.

 - The counsellor will return your work along with her/his assessment together with Lesson 3.
-If there is work that needs to be redone, send it with Lesson 2 when it is completed.
+If work needs to be redone, send it with Lesson 2 when it is completed.

 - All postage and any extra costs are the student’s responsibility.

 - After completing all the lessons and receiving your final assessment, send the completed evaluation form to the counsellor and education director to receive a certificate and pin.

 - Extensions should be discussed between the student and the counsellor.
 Once an extension is granted, the counsellor notifies the course registrar.
 The education director should also be notified if the extension is over three months.
 With a time-lapse of a year or more between lessons, a fee may be levied when the student wishes to restart and could include a restart fee of $25.

 - No refund will be given in a technique study course after the first lesson has been assessed.
 If the student wishes, the remaining lessons may be sent to them with the understanding that no assessment will be given and no binder review allowed.